Indiana University

 Glowing dye lights up prostate cancer for surgeons

-Diagnosis CompletedThis study tested whether a special fluorescent dye called Cytalux could help surgeons better see prostate cancer tissue during surgery.
-The dye, injected before the operation, is designed to make cancer cells glow under a special near-infrared light.
-The goal was to see if this …
+Diagnosis CompletedThis study tested whether a special fluorescent dye called Cytalux can help surgeons better see prostate cancer tissue during surgery.
+The dye is injected before the operation and glows under near-infrared light, potentially revealing cancer that might otherwise be missed.
+The go…

 Phase: PHASE2 • Sponsor: Indiana University • Aim: Diagnosis